Welcome to the new site. Problems, use store.hemrock.com

 Dilution when the share count grows

-When the company bears the dilution, you include those shares in the denominator.
-That reduces the effective valuation and lowers the share price for new equity.
+When the company bears the dilution from a conversion, you include those converted shares in the denominator.
+That pulls down the share price for new equity, and with it the real valuation the company is getting.

-Effective premoney = negotiated premoney minus the value of dilution borne by existing shareholders.
+Effective premoney = negotiated premoney minus the value of the dilution borne by existing shareholders.

 Conversion is a negotiation on dilution